Your Guide to Disability Pride Month

 If you’re interested in learning more, the TDC has an updated Disability Etiquette Guide available in different formats for download.

-Whether you are planning an event for Disability Pride Month, a voting event, or a back-to-school bash, you’re going to have people with disabilities in attendance, seven out of ten Tennesseans have a disability, remember?
-So by keeping people with disabilities in mind you will maximize the amount of people who will be able to attend.
-Plus it’s just the right thing to do.
+Whether you’re planning an event for Disability Pride Month, a voting event, or a back-to-school bash, you’re likely to have people with disabilities in attendance, after all, 7 out of 10 Tennesseans live with a disability remember.
+So, by keeping accessibility in mind, you’ll ensure that more people can attend and enjoy your event.
+Plus, it’s just the right thing to do.

+Thinking about these details can help make your event more inclusive and ensure everyone feels welcomed.
 At the Tennessee Disability Coalition, we ask our experts – the disability community – for help, ideas, and preferences when scheduling events.
-Asking folks what they need is the best, and the only way to learn and make your events as inclusive as you can.
+Asking folks what they need is the best, and only way, to learn and make your events as inclusive as you can.
 If you’re new to providing accommodations and don’t know where to start, thankfully the Mid-south has some great resources.

 You can support the disability community by hiring people with disabilities:

 The unemployment rate for people with disabilities is double that of people without disabilities.
 In 2016, Tennessee ranked 44th in the country for disability unemployment.
-People with disabilities want to work, we can work, and we have skills that are not being tapped into.
+That’s a staggering statistic when you consider that people with disabilities want to work, can work, and have a wide range of skills that are not being fully utilized.
+We have talents, knowledge, and a strong work ethic, yet far too often, those abilities go untapped because of misconceptions or the lack of accessibility in hiring practices.

 You can support the disability community by continuing to learn more about disability: